SuperDARNCanada/borealis/docs/source/setup_hardware.rst

 The items installed in the rack at the Saskatoon site are listed below in order from top to bottom in the rack:

-- Netgear XS708E 10Gb switch **NOTE these are deprecated, new switches are in testing**
+- Synology Network Attached Storage device
 - USRP rackmount shelf (in-house design) with 4 x N200s
 - Ettus Octoclock
 - USRP rackmount shelf (in-house design) with 4 x N200s
+- FS Dual WAN Gateway
-- Netgear XS708E 10Gb switch
+- FS S3900 48 Port 1GbE switch
-- Rackmount shelf with 4 x low-noise amplifiers for the interferometer array channels, and a terminal strip for power (supplied by 15V Acopian)
 - Ettus Octoclock-G (with GPSDO)
 - USRP rackmount shelf (in-house design) with 4 x N200s
 - Ettus Octoclock
 - USRP rackmount shelf (in-house design) with 4 x N200s
-- Netgear XS708E 10Gb switch
-- Synology Network Attached Storage device
+- Rackmount shelf with 4 x low-noise amplifiers for the interferometer array channels, and a terminal strip for power (supplied by 15V Acopian power supply)
 - APC Smart UPS
-- 15V Acopian power supply **(For the pre-amplifiers on the interferometer)**

 In addition to these items, there are the following:

 - 3 x APC PDUs (AP7900B) are mounted at the back of the rack
-- 1x 5-port unmanaged network switch that can handle at minimum 10Mbps, 100Mbps link speeds
-  (10BASE-T and 100BASE-T) for Octoclock networking **(This is only required if the network switches in use for the N200s do not support 10BASE-T)**
 - The Borealis computer is not in a rackmount case, instead it is placed to the right of the rack.
 - 16 x Mini-Circuits SLP-21.4 low pass filters on the TX outputs of each N200